Innovation and emerging technologies key topics

 - However currently there is a tendency for government procurers to buy well-known, “off-the-shelf” products from established providers.

 - There must be a change of culture across government.
 Procurers in government departments must be more willing to consider innovative ideas from suppliers.
-Departments must utilise the reformed Small Business Research Initiative (SBRI).
+Departments should encourage the Small Business Research Initiative (SBRI).

-- The Institution would be pleased to engage in advising on, and raising public awareness of, strategic procurement.
+- The IET would be pleased to engage in advising on, and raising public awareness of, strategic procurement.